home-assistant/developers.home-assistant/blog/2020-07-13-alpine-python.md

 Alpine is a great base system for Container and allows us to provide the best experience to our user.
 A big thanks to Alpine Linux, musl, and jemalloc, which make this all possible.

-The table shows the results comparing the Alpine Linux's Python runtime and our optimization (GCC 9.3.0/musl/Python 3.8.3).
+The table shows the results comparing the Alpine Linux's Python runtime and our optimization (GCC 9.3.0/musl).
+All tests done using Python 3.8.3.

 | Benchmark               | Alpine   | Optimized                     |